At Home with the Templetons

 In the years that follow, the relationships between the Templetons and the two Donovans twist and turn in unpredictable and life-changing directions, until a tragedy tears them all apart.
 What will it take to bring them together again?

-From the internationally best-selling novelist comes her best book yet – a wonderfully entertaining and touching story about the perils and pleasures of love, friendship and family.
+A wonderfully entertaining and touching story about the perils and pleasures of love, friendship and family.

 ‘At Home with the Templetons is an exquisite novel, which combines well crafted characters with a captivating story.
 Focusing on love, friendship and family, McInerney’s latest offering is guaranteed to enthral her legions of adoring fans.’